 - Children must have endless ways and opportunities to express themselves in 100 different languages.

-- Students are actively asked what they would like to learn.
+- Students are observed by teachers for clues about what they would like to learn.

 - Content is used as a vehicle for further academic learning according to Oregon Early Learning Standards.

 - We spend the first six weeks building community and consistently reinforce Social and Emotional learning.

 - Nature-based activities are a key component of our curriculum and students explore the outdoors on a daily basis, regardless of weather conditions.

 - Teachers document learning as an ongoing process, which is then gathered in student portfolios or displayed in the classroom.

 - Conferences are held twice a year to share goals and portfolios with the parents for individual students.

 More questions?
 Contact us below and we will be happy to discuss our approach to learning by scheduling a tour, speaking on the phone or by email.

 Phone: 503-928-1359 Text us or leave a voice mail